-Waterford is a larger medium-sized town located in the state of Michigan.
-With a population of 73,337 people and 19 constituent neighborhoods, Waterford is the 19th largest community in Michigan.
+Waterford is a larger medium-sized township located in the state of Michigan.
+With a population of 70,565 people and 20 constituent neighborhoods, Waterford is the largest community in Michigan.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waterford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Waterford is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Waterford who work in office and administrative support (14.47%), sales jobs (11.83%), and management occupations (9.38%).
+Unlike some townships, Waterford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waterford are a mix of both white- and blue-collar jobs.
+Overall, Waterford is a township of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Waterford who work in office and administrative support (13.75%), sales jobs (10.58%), and management occupations (9.23%).

 Also of interest is that Waterford has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Waterford in 2010 was $29,359, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $117,436 for a family of four.
+The per capita income in Waterford in 2018 was $35,419, which is middle income relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $141,676 for a family of four.
 However, Waterford contains both very wealthy and poor people as well.

+Waterford is a somewhat ethnically-diverse township.
 The people who call Waterford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waterford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waterford include Irish, English, Polish, and Italian.
+Important ancestries of people in Waterford include German, Irish, English, Polish, and Italian.

 The most common language spoken in Waterford is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Italian.